Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Background

 In this paper, we deem the temperature model of a building $\mathcal{B}$ with $m$ thermal zones to be \textit{physically consistent} if the following conditions are met for each zone $z\in\mathcal{B}$:

 where $T^z_k$ is the temperature in zone $z$ at time step $k$, $u$ its heating/cooling power input, and $T^{out}$ represents the outside temperature.

-For example, \eqref{equ:input consistency} implies that applying more heating power $u^z_{k+j}$ at time step $k+j$ leads to higher temperatures $T^z_{k+i}$ for all all subsequent time steps $i>j$.
+For example, \eqref{equ:input consistency} implies that applying more heating power $u^z_{k+j}$ at time step $k+j$ leads to higher temperatures $T^z_{k+i}$ for all subsequent time steps $i>j$.
 In other words, heating a zone has the expected and intuitive impact of increasing its temperature, following the laws of thermodynamics.
-Similarly, higher ambient temperatures induce higher temperatures inside, and higher temperatures in zone $y\in\mathcal{N}^n(z)$ lead to higher temperatures in zone $z$ after $n$ steps.
 Note that cooling powers are defined to be negative in this work, hence inducing lower temperatures when more cooling is applied, as expected.
+Similarly, \eqref{equ:outside consistency} ensures that higher ambient temperatures induce higher temperatures inside, and \eqref{equ:neighbors consistency} guarantees that higher temperatures in zone $y\in\mathcal{N}^n(z)$ lead to higher temperatures in zone $z$ after $n$ steps. \del{Note that cooling powers are defined to be negative in this work, hence inducing lower temperatures when more cooling is applied, as expected.}

 \begin{remark}[Generalization of the approach] Note that the definition of physical consistency proposed in \eqref{equ:input consistency}-\eqref{equ:neighbors consistency} can easily be extended for applications where additional criteria need to be met by the learned model, to enforce physically consistent temperature predictions with respect to solar gains, for example.
 Interestingly, these conditions can also be seamlessly adapted to other fields beyond building modeling where simple physical rules can be encoded in a similar fashion.
 One can then construct a PCNN architecture following the principles presented in Sections~\ref{sec:PCNN} and~\ref{sec:methods} to ensure the learned model respect these desired criteria. \end{remark}